fineanmol/plant-tree/README.md

-🎍 Updated on Mon, 29 Sep 2025 21:42:24 GMT
+🌾 Updated on Tue, 30 Sep 2025 08:41:08 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Code is like humor.
+When you have to explain it, it's bad."